6 Food Lies Pregnant Women Are Told

 The 7 most common foods pregnant women are advised to avoid due to the risk of food poisoning include:

-1. Sushi: Raw fish may contain bacteria or parasites such as norovirus, Vibrio, Salmonella, and Listeria.
+- Sushi: Raw fish can sometimes contain bacteria or parasites such as norovirus, Vibrio, Salmonella, and Listeria.

-7. Raw shellfish: Raw shellfish can contain bacteria and parasites.
+- Raw shellfish: Oysters and similar shellfish can carry bacteria and parasites.

 Sushi

-Firstly, seafood intended for human consumption undergoes microbial contamination screening, making it unlikely to find contaminated fish in a commercial market.
+Seafood sold for human consumption is screened for microbial contamination, so it’s rare to find fish that poses a real risk in a commercial market.
 Furthermore, sushi-grade fish is typically flash-frozen, effectively killing any parasites present.
 Lastly, if a pregnant woman becomes ill from infected fish, there has been no correlation found between the infection and an increased risk of birth defects or other adverse pregnancy outcomes.

 Meanwhile, fish is rich in nutrients and healthy fats which are essential for fetal development, such as DHA, vitamin D, iodine, zinc, phosphorus, calcium, and selenium.
-That’s why in Japan, they recognize that the benefits of eating sushi far surpass the risks.
-Japanese women are encouraged to consume sushi for a healthy baby.
+This is why, in Japan, pregnant women are encouraged to eat sushi rather than avoid it.
+The benefits far outweigh the risks.

-Personally, I crave sushi during pregnancy.
-This is likely my body’s way of indicating that is needs the selenium and iodine found in raw fish.
+Personally, I craveeeee sushi during pregnancy.
+This is likely my body’s way of indicating that is really NEEDS the selenium and iodine found in raw fish.

 Runny yolks